shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/04 AWS Cognito.md

 - Has `Guest User` facility, so users can access limited resource without authentication
 - Cognito Supports
   - OIDC (Open ID Connect)
-  - SAML based identity providers
+  - SAML based identity providers (SAML, LDAP, Microsoft AD)
   - Social identity providers
 - To get data insight of the cognito, used the `Cognito Streams`
   - To put data in redshift, we can make use of both the `new kinesis stream` or the `cognito stream`